cloudflare/python-cloudflare-cli4/README.md

 As of late 2023 the code is Python3.11 clean.

+As of February 2024 the code is officially marked as 3.x only (3.5 and above to be specific) such that it can become PEP561 specific.

 ## pypi and GitHub signed releases

 As of October/2022, the code is signed by the maintainers personal email address: `mahtin@mahtin.com` `7EA1 39C4 0C1C 842F 9D41 AAF9 4A34 925D 0517 2859`